Stefan1896/Realtime_Stock_Dashboard/README.md

 <img width="1647" height="867" alt="Dashboard_Overview_Tab" src="https://github.com/user-attachments/assets/bf79f2b3-206f-4679-a628-26ecee8091ec" />

-This project showcases a complete end‑to‑end data solution built in Microsoft Fabric, covering ingestion, transformation, modeling, and interactive reporting.
-The goal was to design a scalable, modular, and production‑ready analytics pipeline that processes intraday stock market data as well as daily historical data and delivers near real‑time insights through a Power BI dashboard.
+This project showcases a complete end‑to‑end data solution built in Microsoft Fabric, covering data ingestion, transformation, modeling, and interactive reporting.
+The objective was to design a scalable, modular, and production‑ready data pipeline capable of processing both intraday stock market data and historical daily data, and delivering near real‑time insights through a Power BI dashboard.

-For this project, daily stock data for the five largest companies was collected from 2011 onward, complemented by minute‑level price data for the current and most recent trading day.
-The intraday pipeline was configured to refresh every five minutes, enabling a near real‑time analytics experience.
+Daily stock data for the five largest U.S. companies was collected from 2011 onward, complemented by minute‑level price data for the current and most recent trading day.
+The intraday pipeline refreshes every five minutes, enabling a near real‑time analytics experience.

 The work was developed in a Fabric Test Workspace without Git integration, which required a fully manual export of all available assets.
 To preserve transparency and reproducibility, the repository includes exported notebooks, SQL logic, screenshots of the pipeline and Lakehouse structure, and a demo video of the final dashboard.